inaka/guidelines/README.md

 might end up losing track of what your responsibilities are or what the other team members are up to.
-They are, of course, focused on their own tasks, but with no communication between team members, it's easy to get lost in your own little world and lose focus on the big picture.
+They are, of course, focused on their own tasks, but with no communication between team members, it's easy to get lost in your own little world and lose focus of the big picture.
 So make sure you don't get too deep into your own tasks and forget about the other people.
 Try to keep track of what is being talked about in the chat room, instead of just showing up when you're mentioned.
 Do your best to listen and demand to be listened to in the